gdebasis/mondrian/README.md

 ## Mondrian Solver

-A Java implementation (work in progress)
+A Java implementation of stochastic beam search to solve the Mondrian puzzle (work in progress).
+In contrast to existing approaches of solving this employs a state-space search based approach.
+In particular, we apply a stochastic beam search.

 To build the project install `maven` and execute
 ```